Penn State College of Medicine physician assistant program creates partnership with Lincoln and Hampton universities

 “We are very excited about this partnership with Penn State College of Medicine, which offers our students at Hampton who are pursuing careers in health care an early identification pathway to becoming a physician assistant,” said Michael Druitt, assistant to the dean of the School of Science.
 “Student development, support and a commitment to increasing diversity are paramount to both of our institutions.”

-Lynette Chappell-Williams, chief diversity officer at Penn State Health and associate dean of diversity and inclusion at Penn State College of Medicine, said looking for opportunities to create diversity in physician assistant programs at Penn State College of Medicine and elsewhere is critical.
+Lynette Chappell-Williams, JD, chief diversity officer at Penn State Health and associate dean of diversity and inclusion at Penn State College of Medicine, said looking for opportunities to create diversity in physician assistant programs at Penn State College of Medicine and elsewhere is critical.
 A national study found that many members of minority populations prefer to be seen by a physician assistant or nurse practitioner rather than a physician.

 “We know the makeup of our country continues to shift, and Penn State College of Medicine is taking steps to meet the changing population by finding opportunities to increase the diversity of our students,” Chappell-Williams said.